Grow your business by using LinkedIn as a sales tool! Find out how.

 Do you remember that email from the shoe brand that wanted to share their sales campaign two weeks ago?
 Of course not.
 Because it most likely went to spam.

-In Linkedin, there’s the same problem.
-Too many people are trying to approach everyone (even people who are not relevant for their goals).
-So, how to engage prospects on Linkedin?
+On LinkedIn, there’s the same problem.
+Too many people are trying to approach everyone (even people who are not relevant to their goals).
+So, how to engage prospects on LinkedIn?
 How do we make sure that the user we want to connect with reads our full message?
 I will write down some tips:

-We are trying to make it seem like if you were writing specifically to that person.
-Try to engage with them by adding personal details to the invite, so that they feel connected to the not-so-cold message.
+We are trying to make it seem as if you were writing specifically to that person.
+Try to engage with them by adding personal details to the invitation so that they feel connected to the not-so-cold message.

 The first key to prospecting on LinkedIn.

-When connecting with another person on Linkedin it is very important to write as much detail about the target user as possible.
-Use their names, talk about their company, present the offering (what can you do specifically for them?).
+When connecting with another person on LinkedIn, it is very important to write as much detail about the target user as possible.
+Use their names, talk about their company, and present the offering (what can you do specifically for them?).

-The power of a personalized message to get attention is key to warm up the cold messaging.
+The power of a personalized message to get attention is key to warming up the cold messaging.
 Make sure to be writing for each possible client.

-Creating some templates for guidance may help taking the first steps.
+Creating some templates for guidance may help in taking the first steps.

 Hi {first.name}*,